Ember.Handlebars.helpers Class packages/ember-handlebars-compiler/lib/main.js:119

 Setting CSS id and class attributes

-option.
-This option will not be passed to Ember.View.create
+the id option.
+This option will not be passed to Ember.View.create.

 Results in the following HTML structure: